crustio/Crust-Grants-Program/applications/crato.md

 Possible additional information to include:

 * Are there are any teams who have already contributed (financially) to your project?
+No.
 * Do you have a community of users or open-source developers who are contributing to your project?
+No.